Chapter 1: Sylvanna's Final Adventure

 The dragon snorted, and a wisp of smoke drifted up from her nostrils.
 "How do I know that you are not lying to me, little lady?"

 The dragon tilted her head to the side, as if she was considering her words.
-"This country is sadly lacking in horseflesh," she said slowly.
+"This country is sadly lacking in horseflesh."

 "Exactly!"
 Roslyn exclaimed.
 "All we have are very smelly dogs, which aren't tasty at all."

 The dragon huffed, and she eyed both of them with her harsh yellow gaze.
 "Very well then," she said.
 "I shall take your advice, and travel to the Gamordan Peaks to see for myself.
-But mark my words," she added, "if you are lying to me, I shall certainly feast upon your fleshy bodies when I return to this land."
+But mark my words, if you are lying to me, I shall certainly feast upon your fleshy bodies when I return to this land."

 "Understood," the Fair Lady Roslyn said.
 "May I have your oath that you will depart these mountains on the morrow?"